 An article from the USA Today titled "As nation ages, elderly drivers present greater risks on the road" from 5/2/2007 gives some information on senior drivers and research done on accidents they are in.
 For instance this article USA Today notes a recent study by Carnegie Mellon University in Pittsburgh and the AAA Foundation for Traffic Safety, based on data from 1999-2004, found that fatality rates for drivers being to climb after age 65.
 From ages 75 to 84, the rate of about three deaths per 100 million miles driven is equal to the death rate of teenage drivers.
 For drivers 85 and older, the fatality rate skyrockets to nearly four times higher than that for teens.

-Road safety analysts predict that by 2030, when all baby boomers are at least 65, they will be responsible for 25% of all fatal crashes.
-In 2005, 11% of fatal crashes involved drivers that old.
+Road safety analysts predict that by 2030, when all baby boomers are at least 65, they will be responsible for 25 percent of all fatal crashes.
+In 2005, 11percent of fatal crashes involved drivers that old.

 Reflexes, flexibility, visual acuity, memory and the ability to focus all decline with age.
 Medicines that treat various ailments also make it more difficult to focus and make snap decisions.
 Elderly drivers are less likely than other drivers to be in crashes involving high speeds or alcohol, but they are more likely to crash at intersections where they miss a stop sign or turn left in front of oncoming traffic.